kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 That's because, under the covers, Kubernetes DNS is actually built on top of another open source project called, CoreDNS.
 These pods are responsible for providing the core DNS service to the cluster.
 So whenever we create a service object, a new dns record gets added to these pod's internal dns database.

-Also if coredns receives a nslookup request for a dns record that it has no knowledge of, such as doing an nslookup for codingbee.net, then coredns will forward that request on to one of the internet's public dns servers, and then feedback the results back to the requester.
+Also if coredns receives a dns lookup request that it's unfamiliar with, such as codingbee.net, then coredns will seek help from one of the dns servers on the wider internet to resolve the lookup request for them.

 ```
-$ kubectl exec xxxxxx -- nslookup codingbee.net
+$ kubectl exec xxxxxx -- dig codingbee.net
 ```

 That's it for this video.
 I'll see you in the next one.